tsmatz/azureml-tutorial/Readme.md

 git clone https://github.com/tsmatz/azure-ml-tensorflow-complete-sample.git
 ```

-- Start jupyter notebook server in your conda environment.
+- Start Jupyter in your conda environment.
+This will show the access url, such as ```http://localhost:8888/tree?token=xxxxxxxxxx```.

 ```
 jupyter notebook
 ```

-- Copy url for notebook in the console output, and set SSH tunnel (port forwarding) on your desktop to access notebook.
+- Set SSH tunnel (port forwarding) on your desktop to access notebook URL.<br>
-  For instance, the following picture is the SSH tunnel setting on "putty" terminal client in Windows.
+  For instance, the following picture is the SSH tunnel setting on "PuTTY" terminal client in Windows.
 (You can use ```ssh -L``` option in Mac OS.)
   ![SSH Tunnel settings with putty](https://tsmatz.github.io/images/github/azure-ml-tensorflow-complete-sample/20191225_SSH_Tunnel.jpg)

-- Open your notebook url (http://localhost:8888/?token=...) using web browser in your desktop.
+- Copy URL (```http://localhost:8888/?token=...```) for notebook in the console output and open with web browser in your desktop.

-- Create new notebook by selecting "Python 3" kernel (which is your current conda environment).
+- Create a new ipy notebook by selecting your current conda environment.

 <br />
 <br />
 Now you're ready to start !

-See my post "[7 Reasons to Use Azure Machine Learning](https://tsmatz.wordpress.com/2018/11/20/azure-machine-learning-services/)" for details.
+See my post "[Things you can do in Azure Machine Learning](https://tsmatz.wordpress.com/2018/11/20/azure-machine-learning-services/)" for key features about Azure Machine Learning.

 *Tsuyoshi Matsuzaki @ Microsoft*